cblavier/phx_component_helpers/README.md

 <% end %>
 ```

-## With the PETAL stack
+## How does it play with the PETAL stack?

 [PETAL](https://thinkingelixir.com/petal-stack-in-elixir/) stands for Phoenix - Elixir - TailwindCSS - Alpine.js - LiveView.
 In recent months it became quite popular in the Elixir ecosystem and `PhxComponentHelpers` are meant to fit in.

 - [TailwindCSS](https://tailwindcss.com) provides a new way to structure CSS but keeping a good HTML hygien required to rely on a component oriented library.
 - [Alpine.js](https://github.com/alpinejs/alpine) is the Javascript counterpart of Tailwind.
 It let you define dynamic behaviour right from your templates with HTML attributes.

-The point of developping good components is to provide strong defaults in the component so that they can be used as-is.
+The point of developping good components is to provide strong defaults in the component so that they can be used _as_-is.
 But also to let these defaults be overriden right from the templates.

 Here is the definition of a typical Form button, with `Tailwind` & `Alpine`: